Lytton Strachey: Youth

-Strachey was born on 1 March 1880 at Stowey House, Clapham Common, London, the fifth son and eleventh child of Lieutenant General Sir Richard Strachey, an officer in the British colonial armed forces, and his second wife, the former Jane Grant, who became a leading supporter of the women's suffrage movement.
-He was named "Giles Lytton" after an early sixteenth-century Gyles Strachey and the first Earl of Lytton, who had been a friend of Richard Strachey's when he was Viceroy of India in the late 1870s.
+Strachey was born on 1 March 1880 at Stowey House, Clapham Common, London, the fifth son and 11th child of Lieutenant General Sir Richard Strachey, an officer in the British colonial armed forces, and his second wife, the former Jane Grant, who became a leading supporter of the women's suffrage movement.
+He was named Giles Lytton after an early 16th-century Gyles Strachey and the first Earl of Lytton, who had been a friend of Richard Strachey's when he was Viceroy of India in the late 1870s.
 The Earl of Lytton was also Lytton Strachey's godfather.
 The Stracheys had thirteen children in total, ten of whom survived to adulthood, including Lytton's sister Dorothy Strachey and youngest brother, the psychoanalyst, James Strachey.

 When Lytton was four years old the family moved from Stowey House to 69 Lancaster Gate, north of Kensington Gardens.
 This was their home until Sir Richard retired 20 years later.
-Lady Strachey was an enthusiast for languages and literature, making her children perform their own plays and write verse from early ages.
-She thought that Lytton had the potential to become a great artist so she decided that he would receive the best education possible in order to be "enlightened."
+Lady Strachey was an enthusiast for languages and literature, making her children perform their own plays and write verse from an early age.
+She thought that Lytton had the potential to become a great artist so she decided that he would receive the best education possible to be "enlightened."
 By 1887 he had begun the study of French, and he was to admire French culture throughout his life.

 Strachey was educated at a series of schools, beginning at Parkstone, Dorset.
 This was a small school with a wide range of after-class activities, where Strachey's acting skills exceeded those of other pupils; he was particularly convincing when portraying female parts.
 He told his mother how much he liked dressing as a woman in real life to confuse and entertain others.